In this blog post, we look at unique interview questions and answers for both interviewer and candidate.

 The recruiter is using this to see what candidates prioritise in their job roles.
 Are they customer-focused, or do they work periodically?

 The answer the candidate gives indicates a personality type also.
-It’s important for candidates to know and understand the company values as preparation for the interview.
+Candidates need to know and understand the company values as preparation for the interview.
 For a customer service organisation, candidates should focus on the most important customer emails as a priority.

 9. Tell me how you would design a spice rack for blind people